apiad/lovelaice/bot_help.md

 You can also say "begin list", "end list" and the items you say in between will be formatted as a list.
 Also works with "(begin / end) ordered list" and "(begin / end) to-do list".

+As a bonus, you can use the /imagine command to generate images, one at a time, using Stable Diffusion.

-First-time users get 100 free credits (~80 minutes of recording).
+First-time users get 100 free credits (~80 minutes of recording or ~12 images).
 To check your credits, send /status.
 To buy more credits, send /buy.